 Ayn Rand’s dramatic and thought-provoking novels appeal strongly to young readers.
-Thanks to the generous support of our donors, we provide free physical and digital copies of Rand’s novels, along with guides and lesson plans, to educators in the United States and Canada (including homeschool teachers).
-To date, 4,500,000 free books have been provided to more than 65,000 teachers!
+Thanks to the generous support of our donors, we’re able to provide free physical and digital copies of Rand’s novels, along with guides and lesson plans, to educators in the United States and Canada (including homeschool teachers).
+To date, we’ve sent 4.7 million free books to over 65,000 teachers!

 If you are committed to teaching Ayn Rand’s novels this academic year, we’ll provide you with a classroom set, free of charge.
 Supplies are limited, so order soon!
 Questions?
 Write to us at [email protected].

 Ayn Rand was a radical thinker whose deeply philosophical novels challenge students to reconsider their views on fundamental issues.
 Anthem, We the Living, The Fountainhead, Atlas Shrugged — these works have become classics of American literature and never fail to engage young people and stimulate intense classroom discussion.
 By offering these works for free to teachers, we at the Ayn Rand Institute hope to encourage greater awareness and understanding of Rand’s stimulating perspective.